-My good friend Sarah Skillin and I were lucky enough to be awarded Badminton Press pass this year.
-It was great to have this opportunity so we could cover the action at Grassroots and the 4* competition for Eventing World Wide, our own website ‘The Bit’ and for the social media group #TwitterEventing.
+I was lucky enough to be awarded Badminton Press pass this year.
+It was great to have this opportunity so we could cover the action at Grassroots and the 4* competition for Eventing World Wide, my own website ‘The Bit’ and for the social media group #TwitterEventing.

-After setting up base(basically you hot desk and bag a spot) and logging on we thought about our first plan of action.
-Despite planning ahead we were slightly overwhelmed as to what to start with.
+After setting up base(basically you hot desk and bag a spot) and logging on I thought about our first plan of action.
+Despite planning ahead I was slightly overwhelmed as to what to start with.
 In hindsight it would have been great to have had a larger team, sending people out taking style photos, walking the course and interviewing riders.
-But there are a limited number of passes that are issued so we decided to cover specific areas, not overlapping with the ‘big guns’ who would be focusing on things like live tweeting of dressage scores and reporting the big news.
+But there are a limited number of passes that are issued so I decided to cover specific areas, not overlapping with the ‘big guns’ who would be focusing on things like live tweeting of dressage scores and reporting the big news.

 More writing, image editing and sharing followed and a constant look at the leader board with some interesting results.
 Following the end of competition each day there is a press conference where members of the press can ask the leading riders about their performance and hopes for the competition.
 At this point the BBC, fronted by Clare Balding, arrived and it was interesting to see some behind the scenes action and get an understanding of all that is involved.

-We had a great evening at the Outside Chance bar, chatting to Nico Morgan, an old friend and leading equine photographer.
+A relaxing evening followed at the Outside Chance bar, chatting to Nico Morgan, an old friend and leading equine photographer.
 We talked about how he was planning to set up to get winning shots the next day and what publications would be looking for.
 It was great to get an understanding of this commercial element, and ultimately what will help to sell magazines.

 Saturday arrived and the various global press teams arrived at the media centre looking pretty worn out already, and definitely bedraggled by the wind and rain.
 The tent felt like it was about to take off at times and reports were coming in from around the site about blown over portaloos, not to mention the changes in going, caused by overnight rain… would the optimum time be changed?
 Would fences be removed?